 Your Thesis Advisory Committee should be established early in your third term of study before before significant activity e.g. data analysis and/or data collection begins.
 Deviations from this time line should be noted on your Progress Report.

-The membership of your Thesis Advisory Committee will include a minimum of three members: the Supervisor and/or Co-Supervisor(s) and two other graduate faculty members.
+The membership of your Thesis Advisory Committee will include a minimum of three members: the Supervisor and/or Co-Supervisor(s) and two other graduate faculty members (one of whom may be from another Queen's department or other university).
 Community or other experts may be asked to participate when appropriate.

 The Advisory Committee/Thesis Proposal Meeting Form should be: